Dolverin/AniWorld-Downloader/README.md

 - **Aniskip Integration**: Automatically skip intros and outros.
 - **Syncplay for Group Watching**: Enjoy synchronized anime watching sessions with friends.
 - **Proxy Compatibility**: Set up an HTTP proxy for restricted network environments.
+- **New Provider Fallback**: Automatically switch to a different provider if the selected one is unavailable.
+Uses optimized priority order (VOE > Vidoza > Streamtape > others) for best streaming quality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>